Quickstart

 Configuring Design Wavelength and Depth

 Every lens carries a primary wavelength, an RGB wavelength triplet, and a default object depth as attributes.
-These propagate as fallbacks to every PSF / ray-sampling / render / evaluation method, so you can set them once at construction instead of passing wvln= and depth= everywhere.
+These values are validated at construction and propagate as fallbacks to PSF, ray-sampling, rendering, and evaluation methods, so you can set them once instead of passing wvln= and depth= everywhere.

 lens = GeoLens(